redsanket/spark/external/storm/guide/faq/index.rst

 Service, but did not go through the HTTP proxy.
 We usually have this set on all the gateways by default.
 If you ran your topology from a hosted gateway and got this error please `file a bug in low latency <http://bug.corp.yahoo.com/enter_bug.cgi?product=Low%20Latency>`_ to let us know.
-If it was from your launcher box you probably need to configure it.
+If it was from your launcher box, you probably need to configure it.
-You can look HERE for the available HTTP proxies by colo.
+See the `Http Proxy Node List <http://twiki.corp.yahoo.com/view/Grid/HttpProxyNodeList>`_ for the available HTTP proxies by colo.

 If you are setting it for a launcher box you probably want to set it through ``yinst`` with something like the following::